Skip to Content

 The falls are picturesque and there are some benches and logs to sit on, which makes it a scenic place to stop for a snack or picnic.
 If you’re in the park in the autumn, look for salmon in the waterfall as you’re crossing the bridge to the far side of the falls.

-(Spawning season starts about Mid-October but over the fall months you can some five types of salmon swimming upstream to lay eggs, too.)
+(Spawning season starts about Mid-October and over the fall months you can see some five types of salmon swimming upstream to lay eggs, too.)

 Tween Traveler bypassed the viewing platform to scramble down to and all over the big rocks in the river.
 She declared this climbing experience “amazing.”